opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Differences from VIP
 ++++++++++++++++++++

-Each of the data types described in this proposal corresponds to an element described in the VIP's current `XML format specification <http://vip-specification.readthedocs.io/en/vip5/xml/index.html#elements>`_.
-While interoperability with VIP data is a goal of this proposal, there is not a one-to-one mapping between the tags within a VIP element and the properties of its corresponding data type in this OCDEP.
+The two major differences are:

+1. VIP models a single election, whereas this proposal intends to model previous and pending elections.
+As such, certain OCD data types are independent of and linked to multiple elections and/or election contests, unlike their corresponding VIP elements.
+2. VIP models finer details about an election, including where voters can vote and the exact wording of their ballots.
+These details are beyond the scope of this proposal, which is more focused on representing the distinct election contests and their potential outcomes.

 Important differences between the proposed OCD data type and its corresponding VIP element, if any, are noted in each data type's "Mapping to VIP" subsection in Implementation_.

-One general note: VIP describes `<InternationalizedText> <http://vip-specification.readthedocs.io/en/release/built_rst/xml/elements/internationalized_text.html>`_ and `<LanguageString> <http://vip-specification.readthedocs.io/en/release/built_rst/xml/elements/internationalized_text.html#languagestring>`_ elements for the purposes of representing certain texts in multiple languages, e.g., the English and Spanish translations of the ``support_statement`` and ``oppose_statement`` of a ``BallotMeasureContest``.
+Additionally, VIP describes `<InternationalizedText> <http://vip-specification.readthedocs.io/en/release/built_rst/xml/elements/internationalized_text.html>`_ and `<LanguageString> <http://vip-specification.readthedocs.io/en/release/built_rst/xml/elements/internationalized_text.html#languagestring>`_ elements for the purposes of representing certain texts in multiple languages, e.g., the English and Spanish translations of the ``support_statement`` and ``oppose_statement`` of a ``BallotMeasureContest``.
 In this proposal, these data types are described as simple strings.

 Implementation
 ==============